kubermatic/docs/content/kubermatic/v2.20/installation/start_kkp/concepts/pipeline_definition/_index.en.md

 Prepares Terraform backend for storing Terraform state.

 {{% notice info %}}
-This is performed only with GitHub and AWS / Azure / GCP.
+This is performed only with [ GitHub / Bitbucket ] and [ AWS / GCP ].
 If you are using GitLab, terraform state is stored in GitLab directly.
 {{% /notice %}}

 ### terraform-plan